sagivantebi/Tag-Tab/README.md

 Tag&Tab addresses the task of **pretraining data detection**: given a piece of text and black-box access to an LLM, can we infer whether the model was trained on that text?

-Unlike existing MIAs that analyze entire token sequences, Tag&Tab focuses on the most informative words — combining high-entropy tokens with named entities — to detect memorization more effectively.
+Unlike existing MIAs that analyze entire token sequences, Tag&Tab focuses on the most informative words — combining low-entropy tokens with named entities — to detect memorization more effectively.
 This approach overcomes common weaknesses of MIAs, such as poor generalization and sensitivity to distribution shifts.

 ## 🔍 Optimal Configuration

 We conducted extensive experiments to determine the best configuration of Tag&Tab:

-- **Tagging Impact**: Comparing the selection of high-entropy keywords versus random token selection, Tag&Tab achieved an average AUC of 0.80, while random selection only reached 0.64.
+- **Tagging Impact**: Comparing the selection of low-entropy keywords versus random token selection, Tag&Tab achieved an average AUC of 0.80, while random selection only reached 0.64.
 This demonstrates the effectiveness of entropy-based keyword selection.

 ![K_ent_rand](https://github.com/user-attachments/assets/91bef60b-b182-4a8b-a5f5-6da133c268a6)